How to Adopt a Learning Content Strategy

 This is because content strategies were mainstreamed due to the need to manage the large amounts of content on websites.
 Marketing departments use content strategies to determine what content to provide to prospective customers during their buying research that will ultimately result in a sale.
 The ability to track detailed interactions with the content inherent to web delivery continuously informs marketers on what content is working and what is not.1

 The parallels between what marketing needs to do – educate, inform, influence behavior, and what learning organizations need to do are unmistakable.
 However, learning has been a little less strategic in determining what to create and why.
 We come from a bias that assumes if we create it, it must be necessary.
-Additionally, the metrics used to measure the success of our content have been less available.
+Additionally, the metrics used to measure the success of our learning content have been less available.

 As learning leaders, we are looking around, desperately seeking help in creating a plan that outlines what technology we will use to author, manage and deploy content.
 We are also trying to figure out whether our former belief “If I create it, it must be necessary” actually holds true.
 The content strategy will answer the questions of who, what, how, when, where and why.
 A content strategy will also inform your technology needs and purchase decisions.